DZultra/HytalePluginLearning/README.md

-# Hytale Plugin Template
+# Hytale Plugin Learning

-A template for Hytale java plugins.
-Created by Up, and slightly modified by Kaupenjoe and then modified to fit DZultra's desires!
+HytalePlugin for testing and learning everything about Hytale Modding!